 Croup is caused by a virus.
 Usually it is mild, and children get well without needing any treatment.
 Sometimes, however, a child has difficulty breathing.

 Dexamethasone will reduce inflammation (swelling) and help them to breathe more easily.
 Often only a single dose is needed to help their breathing but some children may need more than one dose.

 Usually, only a single dose of dexamethasone is needed – the doctor will give this to your child straight away.

 The doctor may give you another dose of dexamethasone to take home with you, in case your child continues to have problems breathing.
-Give the second dose 12 hours after the first one if your child is awake, is continuing to have problems breathing and is distressed.
+Give the second dose usually 12 hours after the first dose if your child is awake, is continuing to have problems breathing and is distressed.

 Your doctor will work out the amount of dexamethasone (the dose) that is right for your child.
 The dose will be shown on the medicine label.

 It is important that you follow your doctor’s instructions about how much to give.